 - Permits must be clearly displayed in the designated location according to the type of permit issued.
 Motorcycle permits must be placed in the most prominent location or on the front windshield.

 - In the event your permit is lost or stolen, the owner shall report it to University Public Safety.
-A replacement permit can be purchased for $5.
+A replacement decal or second decal can be purchased for $10.

 - To be eligible for special parking privileges at USC Upstate, a license tag with special numbers or identification for a placard issued by the S.C.
 Department of Highways and Public Transportation is required.
 This pertains for both permanent and temporary disabled.
 The application form may be obtained from the University Public Safety Department or the Highway Department (located on Sigsbee Road off of I-85).